Sustainability at Dalton

 The second way in which Dalton aligns interests with its clients is to encourage that its investment team members have a material portion of their net worth invested in the firm’s strategies alongside clients.
 Each year, the investment team members are requested to reinvest at least 50% of any pre-tax variable compensation in Dalton’s funds.
 Our team’s alignment of interest is monitored at least annually.
 Investment team members are also strongly discouraged from buying individual stocks in their personal accounts.
 We believe that this concept of “eating your own home cooking” aligns the interests of Dalton’s investment team with those of its clients.

-Dalton believes strongly that diversity leads to better decision-making, both in the management of our client portfolios and in the management of our business.
-We also believe that diversity should be considered in multiple dimensions: age, gender, sexuality, race, ethnicity, socio-economic background, education, work experience, religious views and more.
-Dalton has a highly diverse workforce, with 17 nationalities represented and 17 languages spoken.
-The composition of the firm’s senior executives (including minority and female representation in the Chairman, CEO, CCO and CFO/COO roles) also reflects our commitment to diversity.
-However, we are conscious that we can always do more and are focused on sourcing diverse talent and challenging our internal biases.
+Dalton believes strongly that having team members with a wide range of backgrounds and experiences leads to better decision-making, both in the management of our client portfolios and in the management of our business.
+We also believe that a variety of perspectives – shaped by factors such as age, gender, personal background, education and work experience – enhances our effectiveness.
+Dalton’s workforce is highly representative, with 17 nationalities and 19 languages spoken across the team.
+The composition of the firm’s senior executives (including individuals from different backgrounds in the Chairman, CEO, CCO, and CFO/COO roles) also reflects our commitment to broad representation.
+However, we recognize there is always more to do and remain focused on attracting talent from a wide range of backgrounds and challenging our internal assumptions.

 Well-Being